Authorities ‘following every lead’ into Black teen’s death

 Demonstrators and the state NAACP president have called for “Justice for Quawan Charles.”
 A fundraising page set up to raise $15,000 for an independent autopsy and other expenses shows a photo of his face next to one of 14-year-old Emmett Till, who was lynched in 1955.
 It had brought in more than $244,000 from 12,800 donors as of Saturday.

 Ron Haley, one of three civil rights attorneys representing Charles‘ family, said they are awaiting the results of an independent autopsy.

-He did not immediately respond to an email Saturday requesting comment on Romero’s statement.
+“We certainly hope that the Sheriff Office and all of the local agencies are putting more energy in solving the mystery of Quawan’s death than they did in trying to find him when he was reported missing,” Haley said via email in response to Romero’s statement.
+“Though it may appear that the relationship between the Charles family and the local agencies has been adversarial, at the end of the day the family just wants truthful answers so that they know how and why Quawan died regardless of who provides them those answers.”

 Sign up for Daily Newsletters